 "Go ahead and establish contact with the fleet when they arrive."
 He said still thinking.

 "Infinity task group arriving in t-minus thirty minutes."
 She said.

-William looked out the viewports in front on him and waited for the fleet to arrive.
+William looked out the viewports in front of him and waited for the fleet to arrive.
 While he waited he absentmindedly fiddled around with the tacpad.
-He accidentally triggered the roster function and suddenly a projection of 20 names, faces, and numbers was brought up.
+He accidentally triggered the roster function and suddenly a projection of 20 names, faces, and numbers surfaced in his memory.
 Friends, Teammates, Family.
 They were all gone with the exception of one of them and he didn't know where she was assigned to.